itsjunetime/smserver_receiver/README.md

 The variables in lines 17 through 41 are the ones that would need to be changed for each inidividual's needs.
 The only one that you should need to set is 'ip', and the rest should be able to be left as they are preset, and allow everything to work perfectly.
 Look at the comment above each variable to see what it does, and whether or not you should bother changing it.

 To use this, you have to host a server with either my Mac or iPhone hosting app; those should be publicly available whenever this is.
+Also, this only has support for macOS & linux.
+I have not yet been able to test with windows but I know some parts definitely won't work.

 ## To run